Bank of Ireland readies dividend return with capital deduction

 "In that regard the regulatory framework requires that we make a deduction for that foreseeable dividend and we've effectively accommodated the payment of that dividend in our capital ratio at June that equates to 15 basis points (of capital) and is about 20 percent of the first half profits."

-The bank's shares were up 2 percent at 7.0 euros at 0710 GMT as it reiterated that it expects to build the dividend over time towards a payout ratio of around 50 percent.
+The bank reiterated that it expects to build the dividend over time towards a payout ratio of around 50 percent.

 Ireland's largest bank by assets, which has led a return to profitability across the Irish sector over the last three years, reported an underlying first-half pretax profit of 480 million euros versus 560 million euros a year ago.